-Where a managing agent does not have relevant information, it is essential that they try to obtain this.
+Where duty holders do not have relevant information, it is essential that they try to obtain it.

 Where the information cannot be found or does not exist, it may be necessary to commission a competent person with the necessary professional indemnity insurance to undertake the necessary investigations and prepare the required information.